 In the Windows 10 October 2018 update, Microsoft expanded the dark theme to also include all parts of File Explorer.
 This means things will get even darker when you enable the dark mode.
 Here’s how you can enable it in the most recent version of Windows 10.

-Step 1: Go to “Settings.”
-You can either type it into the Windows search bar, or click the gear icon in the Start menu.
+Step 1: Go to Windows 10 Settings.
+You can either type it into the Windows search bar or click the gear icon in the Start menu.

-Step 5: Now you will need to pick an accent color.
+Step 5: This step is optional, but you could also pick an accent color.
 Scroll up to the color palette at the top of the “Colors” window.
-With dark mode activated, the accent color is even more important to help you find the boundaries of Windows and locate where everything is at a glance.
+With Dark Mode activated, the accent color is even more important to help you find the boundaries of Windows and locate where everything is at a glance.

 We advise you to steer away from the very dark colors, like the dark greens and grays, as they are more difficult to spot.
 The lighter, more noticeable colors are generally a better bet.
 The reds are particularly edgy, while the blues add the most visibility.
 That said, it’s really your decision.
 The changes are instant, so feel free to click around until you find a color that works.

 Keep in mind that many apps also allow you to change color settings for that individual app.
 So if you find the perfect accent combo, but find that it doesn’t work with your apps, there’s a way to fix it.
 Head into the app’s native settings, and look for options to change the theme or color mode.

 Bonus tip: Activate dark mode in Microsoft Office

 If you do a lot of work in Office and wish it could also be darkened, we have good news: It can!

 First, head to the File tab and select Options.
 Make sure in the sidebar that you are in the General section.
 Partway down in this section, you will see a heading that says, Personalize your copy of Microsoft Office.